neilSchroeder/xgboost-finance/README.md

 ## Outline
 1) Obtain the data
     - We will scrape the wiki for s&p 500 to get the tickers
-    - We'll then pull the data for all the tickers from iexfinance
+    - We'll then pull the data for all the tickers from yahoo
     - With data in hand we'll do a bit of visualization and maybe some correlation checks
 2) Clean the data
 3) Build our target